Preservation Greensboro Development Fund

 The Cascade Saloon is located at 408 and 410 South Elm Street in center city Greensboro

-The Cascade Saloon was constructed in 1896 on South Elm Street between the North Carolina Railroad tracks to the north, and a spur of the Cape Fear and Yadkin Valley Railway to the south.
-The architect of the building is unknown, but it is clearly part of a family of Elm Street buildings designed by the same hand that share granite window sills and lintels, as well as patterned brickwork, and elaborate cornices.
-Though first occupied by a saloon, by 1907 the building housed an “eating house” owned by Wiley Weaver.
+The Cascade Saloon was constructed in 1895 on South Elm Street by Samuel Johnson McCauley (1847-1930) between the North Carolina Railroad tracks to the north, and a spur of the Cape Fear and Yadkin Valley Railway to the south.
+The architect of the building is attributed to Englishman Thomas Woodroffe, and it is clearly part of a family of Elm Street buildings designed by the same hand that share granite window sills and lintels, as well as patterned brickwork, and elaborate cornices.
+Though first occupied by a saloon, by 1907 the building housed an “eating house” owned by Wiley Weaver (1882-1922).
 Weaver and his wife Ida were African-American, and the couple operated the café at a time when Jim Crow Laws sought to segregate African-Americans apart from white-owned businesses.
 The fact that the Weavers ran their business on Greensboro’s main commercial street is an unusual footnote in North Carolina’s history.

 The $3 million project will be restored utilizing state and federal Historic Tax Credits for income-producing properties.
 In order to qualify for the credits, the building must be restored to the Secretary of Interior’s Standards for Rehabilitation.
 The Standards are recognized as preservation threshold that recognized the most architecturally important details of a site and preserves those elements using proven technologies.
 Christman is well-versed in working with Tax Credit projects.
 They have established an international reputation for restoration and preservation expertise that has been brought to the challenging Cascade Saloon project.
 For more information on the history of the Cascade Saloon, follow this link.